Recipe for a Chicken Satay Rice Bowl.

 While I have my standby recipes (Pad Thai, Kung Pao Chicken, Fried Rice), sometimes I feel the need to mix it up a bit.

 Such is the case when this idea came to me a couple of days ago.
-Chicken Satay is nothing new to us, but I opted to eschew the skewers and instead top a bowl of chewy and nutty black rice with slices of tender, marinated chicken breasts, crisp vegetables and a thai-style cucumber salad.
+We needed a “go-to” satay chicken and rice recipe to add to our Asian food lineup.
+Chicken Satay with rice is nothing new to us, but I opted to eschew the skewers and instead top a bowl of chewy and nutty black rice with slices of tender, marinated chicken breasts, crisp vegetables, and an Asian-style spicy cucumber salad.
 I then drizzled a peanut sauce turned vinaigrette over the whole conglomeration of yumminess, aka Chicken Satay Rice Bowl.

 I came across this quote by David Thompson, author of Thai Food which is a more poetic interpretation of my take on Thai food.
-To me, the attraction of Thai food lies in it's complex combination of sweet, salty, sour, bitter and hot in the dish.
+To me, the attraction of Thai food lies in its complex combination of sweet, salty, sour, bitter and hot in the dish.

 “Thai food ain’t about simplicity.
 It’s about the juggling of disparate elements to create a harmonious finish.
 Like a complex musical chord it’s got to have a smooth surface but it doesn’t matter what’s happening underneath.
 Simplicity isn’t the dictum here, at all.
 Some westerners think it’s a jumble of flavors, but to a Thai that’s important, it’s the complexity they delight in.”